-Appellees contend the declaratory relief sought is not some abstract question of law. is. instead. but justiciable controversy existing between the parties.
-Appellees contend that, in situations like the present controversy, where multiple trustees serve concurrently, co-trustees may act majority decision.
+Appellees contend the declaratory relief sought is not some abstract question of law. but is. instead. a justiciable controversy existing between the parties.
+Appellees contend that, in situations like the present controversy, where multiple trustees serve concurrently, co-trustees may act by majority decision.
 Appellees' position is not contrary to either the terms of the Marital Trust or applicable statutory authority.
 Reviewing the trust and the applicable statutes, the trial court's judgment did not determine an abstract question of law, nor did it address a hypothetical injury Id.
-When this only. declaratory iudgment becomes final, Appellees will be able to move forward with a sale of real property held in the Marital Trust, with the assurance that the agreement of all four co-trustees is not needed, so long as a majority of the co-trustees are in agreement.
+When only. this declaratory judgment becomes final, Appellees will be able to move forward with a sale of real property held in the Marital Trust, with the assurance that the agreement of all four co-trustees is not needed, so long as a majority of the co-trustees are in agreement.
 Under the facts of this case, we see nothing advisory about the trial court's declaratory judgment.